Lakatrazz/BONELAB-Fusion/Staging/Thunderstore/README.md

 2. Install LemonLoader (latest version required).
 3. Install BoneLib.
 4. Download Fusion and drag the LabFusion.dll file into your Mods folder.
 Ignore the LabFusionUpdater.dll file, it does not work on Quest.
-5. Download FusionHelper on your PC (Link Here).
+5. Download FusionHelper on your PC ([available here](github.com/Lakatrazz/Fusion-Helper/releases/latest)).
 This will wirelessly connect to your Quest.
      - Note that the PC does not need to run BONELAB, or have good specifications.
 6. Run Steam and FusionHelper on your PC.
      - Make sure to run these programs every time you play, and that your PC and Quest are on the same network.